Finger-Food/multiprocessing-trading-exchange/README.md

+## A Trading Exchange written in C

+This is a trading exchange created as part of a university assignment written in C. Though a university assignment it's a project I'm quite fond of due to the time and effort I put into enhancements beyond the scope of the task for the purposes of completeness and efficiency (e.g., writing up a generalised hashmap amongst other data structures for the purpose of storing, managing, and matching transactions).

+The exchange takes in trader binaries as command line inputs and then executes them as as it starts up.
+Communication between between the traders and the exchange takes place through pipes, with a signal being sent following to indicate the sending of a message.

+I plan to do this README properly at some point, but for now I've just left it with some answers I had for basic university questions on functionality.

+---

 1. Describe how your exchange works.

 Initial Phase: The exchange verifies command line arguments, parses the product file,forks and executes the trader files, whilst also initialising variables and setting up signal handlers and blockers.